Let us begin at the beginning, in a time before we even had mobile phones: a time of minerals, meteorites, fossils and (cue menacing music) dinosaurs.

-Rooms 6 and 7 cover topics like the origins of the earth and life, biodiversity and climate change – all with English translations – and use the fossil record to trace evolution.
+Galleries 6 and 7 cover topics like the origins of the earth and life, biodiversity and climate change – all with English translations – and use the fossil record to trace evolution.

 You’ll notice how the museum has successfully integrated modern presentations and information with the old cabinets.
-If you have small kids, for example, tell them to keep their eyes open in Room 7 – there are little peek-a-boo windows down at toddler eye level.
+If you have small kids, for example, tell them to keep their eyes open in Gallery 7 – there are little peek-a-boo windows down at toddler eye level.

 Nothing fragile about this T-Rex lookalike, as the impressive animatronic model demonstrates.
-And as a special bonus to get the kids giggling – fossilised dinosaur poo.

-Rooms 11-13 reopened in 2015 after extensive refurbishment so feature modern bilingual displays dealing with the evolution of cultures and modern man.
+Galleries 11 to -13 reopened in 2015 after extensive refurbishment so feature modern bilingual displays dealing with the evolution of cultures and modern man.

 The Venus figure is actually one of the oldest human statues in the world, dating back over 29,000 years.
 Her neighbour is equally impressive.
 “Fanny” or the “figurine from Stratzing” is 36,000 years old.